-While I have read a lot of mysteries by a lot of different authors, I’ve never cared for Agatha Christie.
+While I have read a lot of mysteries by a lot of different authors, I’d never cared for Agatha Christie.
 When I began watching David Suchet’s masterful performance as Hercule Poirot (which I’m SURE you read about here at Black Gate), I had never finished a Christie novel.
 I just didn’t like her stories and there was way too much out there that I’d rather read.
 However, because Suchet was simply amazing, I became a Poirot fan and I read all of the short stories.
 By picturing the actors and settings from the television show while I read, it worked for me.

 My frame of reference for Poirot is episodes of the Suchet television show, not Christie’s original stories.
 Unlike Doyle, Stout, James Lee Burke, Tony Hillerman, Frederic Nebel and many others whose work I admire, I still am not interested in Christie’s writings.
 So, I like Poirot, but not Christie.